 The focus of this paper is on the CEWH and CEWO's legislative requirements and the operating rules.
-The operating rules provide clear guidelines on how the CEWH will behave through the trading process including:
+The operating rules provide clear guidance about the way the CEWH will behave through the trading process including:

 - identifying trading opportunities that will enhance capacity to support environmental objectives;

 - making a trade decision;

 - approaching the market, including announcements;

 - evaluation of offers;

 - trade approvals; and

 - announcement of results.